Monday Morning Boost: Never Forget

 Among the courageous souls who have paid this dear price are Marine Lance Corporal Michael Allred, Army Sergeant First Class Ronald Wood, and Army Major Brent Taylor.

-These valiant heroes gave their lives while serving in Iraq, fighting for the cause of freedom and proudly representing the Red, White, and Blue.
+These valiant heroes gave their lives while serving our country, fighting for the cause of freedom, and proudly representing the Red, White, and Blue.

 Michael Allred grew up in the beautiful Cache Valley of northern Utah.
 It is also where he rests in eternal peace.
 I had the privilege of calling Mike my friend, and to this day, I maintain a close bond with his family.
 The memories of my last meeting with Michael continue to leave a profound impact on me.